Skip to main content

 You can read the Students’ Union policy on handing events with external speakers, if you wish to organise an event through an SU society or student group.

-*The Prevent duty guidance makes exceptions for Freedom of expression regulations for speakers with extremist views that risk drawing people into terrorism or are shared by terrorist groups.
-The UK Government also has a list of proscribed terror organisations.
+*The Prevent duty guidance makes exceptions for freedom of expression regulations for speakers with extremist views that risk drawing people into terrorism or are shared by terrorist groups.
+The UK Government also has a list of proscribed terror groups or organisations.

 On this page